 - As the adult, you should be positive and upbeat.
 Make taking medicine an enjoyable time for your child.

 - If your child has stuffed animals or dolls, let him or her give the animal or doll pretend medicine first.
 That may make your child more willing to take the real medicine.

 - If the medicine tastes bad, help disguise its flavor.
-Give your child a small bit of something he or she likes, such as a sip of juice or a small cracker.
+Give your child a small bit of something they like, such as a sip of juice or a small cracker.
 Then give a bit of the medicine.
 Then give a bit more juice or cracker.
 Repeat until the dose of medicine is taken.

 - Ask your doctor if the medicine is available in other forms.
 For example, if your child has a hard time swallowing pills, ask if the medicine is available as a chewable or liquid.

 - Ask your pharmacist to add flavor to liquid medicines.
-Flavor options such as strawberry or root bear may be options.
 Let your child choose the flavor.
-He or she may be more willing to take the medicine if he or she was able to pick the flavor.
+They may be more willing to take the medicine if they were able to pick the flavor.

 - Some medicines can be mixed with food or drink, such as juice or pudding.
 This makes them taste better.
 Ask your doctor if your child’s medicine can be mixed like this.